danielfang001/moe-profiler/README.md

-# MoE Profiler
+# Elbow-Based Routing

-A profiler for Mixture of Experts (MoE) models that measures performance metrics and analyzes expert selection patterns.
+A profiler + wrapper for Mixture of Experts (MoE) models that implements elbow-based routing and measures performance metrics.

 ## Quick Start